Sagrada Familia Tickets

 The Nativity Façade

-The Nativity Façade is on the eastern side of the Sagrada Familia and is the oldest one.
+The Nativity Façade is on the eastern side and is the oldest one.
 It depicts the birth of Jesus Christ and the events which surround the nativity.
 It includes numerous sculptures with intricate details and nature, animals and various biblical scenes.
 Gaudi wanted it to portray the beauty of life.

 The Passion Façade